-I really enjoy video games, ice hockey in the winter, squash in the summer, trivia nights, and adventuring around my own city to try new food or peek in on a cool festival.
+I really enjoy video games, travel, ice hockey in the winter, squash in the summer, trivia nights, and adventuring around my own city to try new food or peek in on a cool festival.

 When it's time to relax, I'm a flexible and even-keeled companion who's just as happy with a night in and some home cooking as I am laughing through a muddy hike and getting beers on a sunny patio, or getting all dressed up and going to an opera.
 When it's time to get down to work, I am gritty, strategic, and the most dedicated teammate you could ask for.

 I am deeply reflective, and treasure late-night conversations about life and philosophy, but I also hold embarrassingly dorky sing-along dance parties in my kitchen when I cook.
 In short, I live life with a sense of adventure and a sense of humour, but I pursue my goals and personal development with passion and intensity.

 I am pretty proud of my cooking skills, and I love discovering awesome meals to add to my repertoire.

 Movies: Crouching Tiger, Hidden Dragon, Groundhog Day, Hero, My Neighbor Totoro, The Princess Bride, Star Wars

 Shows: Battlestar Galactica, Community, Firefly, Honey & Clover, Star Trek: Voyager, Unbreakable Kimmy Schmidt

 Music: Alt rock, EDM, classical, wildly eclectic Spotify playlists that I curate to serve as soundtracks for my own life

 Food: coffee, poutine, ramen, steak, sushi, waffles...but mostly, the more variety, the better, whether I'm cooking it myself or trying a new restaurant!